Summary

 print(f"Finished goods: {len(b3.items)}")

-Running this reveals a classic lesson: the bottleneck (assembly, 5-minute mean) dictates throughput.
-Adding a second cutter does nothing.
-Adding a second assembly station or reducing assembly’s mean time by 20% is where the money is.
-This is the kind of insight you never get from a spreadsheet.
+Running the simulation reveals a classic lesson: the bottleneck (assembly, with a five-minute mean) dictates throughput.
+Adding a second cutter has no effect.
+The economic benefit lies in adding a second assembly station or in reducing assembly’s mean time by 20%.
+The insight is the kind that a spreadsheet cannot reliably surface.

-Call centers have time-varying arrival rates (morning peaks, lunch lulls), multi-skill routing, and — crucially — callers who hang up if they wait too long.
-Abandonment rate is a first-class KPI.
+Call centres have time-varying arrival rates (morning peaks and lunch lulls), multi-skill routing, and, crucially, callers who hang up if they wait too long.
+The abandonment rate is a first-class KPI.

 import simpy, random